HughParry/react-stopwatch/README.md

 # React Stopwatch

-React Stopwatch is a simple, yet powerful stopwatch component for your React applications.
-It provides an easy-to-use API and has a small bundle size.
+React Stopwatch is a simple stopwatch component for your React applications

 ## Installation